-- 1. Configure the NVMe Host to issue a Create I/O Completion Queue command to the controller. - 2.
-Configure the NVMe Host to issue a Create I/O Submission Queue command to the controller. - 3.
-Configure the NVMe Host to issue 10 Read commands assigned to the queues created in steps 1 and 2 to the controller. - 4.
-Configure the NVMe Host to issue a Delete I/O Submission Queue command specifying the Submission Queue ID of the queue created in step 2 to the controller. - 5.
-Configure the NVMe Host to issue a Delete I/O Completion Queue command specifying the Completion Queue ID of the queue created in step 1 to the controller. - 6.
+- 1. If the DUT does not support NVMe v1.4 or higher, this test is not applicable. - 2.
+Configure the NVMe Host to issue a Create I/O Completion Queue command to the controller. - 3.
+Configure the NVMe Host to issue a Create I/O Submission Queue command to the controller. - 4.
+Configure the NVMe Host to issue 10 Read commands assigned to the queues created in steps 1 and 2 to the controller. - 5.
+Configure the NVMe Host to issue a Delete I/O Submission Queue command specifying the Submission Queue ID of the queue created in step 2 to the controller. - 6.
+Configure the NVMe Host to issue a Delete I/O Completion Queue command specifying the Completion Queue ID of the queue created in step 1 to the controller. - 7.
 Configure the NVMe Host to issue a Set Feature Command for the Number of Queues Feature, FID=07h.